DevOpsHiveHQ/dynamic-devops-roadmap/README.md

 </p>

 > [!NOTE]
-> Each phase of this project is tackled gradually part of the roadmap modules.
+> Each phase of this project is tackled gradually, part of the roadmap modules.
 But it's also **standalone**, and you can work on it if you have the required knowledge for each phase.

 ### 3. Mentorship Program